cmcntsh/ReaderExpectationApproachWriting/README.md

 * Generalizations of reader expectations:
 * Readers wish to be contextualized at the beginning of discourse units. (sentences, paragraphs)
 * Readers will look for context in the locations expected.
 (Topic position of sentence, Issue position of paragraph)
-* Readers have great need for closure.
+* Readers have a great need for closure.
 They will give natural emphasis to the end of a unit of discourse.
 (End of sentence, End of first and last paragraphs)

 ### Initial Procedure for Employing REA

 * Which of the writer's rhetorical habits are already helpful to the reader and which are not.
 * Reread the prose several times, looking at each major reader expectation separately.
-* look at verbs
+* look at the verbs of each sentence in the paragraph
-* verbs weak or strong (do the verbs articulate THE action of the sentence?)
+* are verbs weak or strong (do the verbs articulate THE action of the sentence?)
-* subject-verb and verb-complement separations
+* look at subject-verb and verb-complement separations
-* Topic position of each sentence has the correct entity for the intended story?
+* Does the opic position of each sentence has the correct entity for the intended story?
-* Each sentence has the old information needed for the link backward in the Topic position?
+* Does each sentence has the old information needed for the link backward in the Topic position?
 * Is stressworthy information in the stress positions (period, semicolon, colon)?
 * Determine if topic changing or topic stringing is going on.
 Does the relationship between sentence beginnings direct the reader's attention as intended?
 * Is the paragraph's issue in the first one to three sentences?